As a volunteer you can make a real difference to The Sharpham Trust. And you’ll learn or burnish skills at the same

-As a volunteer you can make a real difference to The Sharpham Trust.
-And you’ll learn or burnish skills at the same

->

-> Sharpham House is 10 minutes drive from Totnes, Devon, just outside the village of Ashprington.
+Sharpham House is 10 minutes drive from Totnes, Devon, just outside the village of Ashprington.
 For full details and directions please click here

->

-> If you're without transport, we can arrange a taxi pick-up from Totnes Railway Station.
-Email Lucy on [email protected] to arrange.
+If you're without transport, we can arrange a taxi pick-up from Totnes Railway Station.
+Email [email protected] to arrange.

->

-> At the heart of the Sharpham Trust ethos is our desire to build a more mindful, compassionate and environmentally-sustainable world.
+At the heart of the Sharpham Trust ethos is our desire to build a more mindful, compassionate and environmentally-sustainable world.
 We connect people with nature and foster mindfulness and well-being through our programme of retreats, mindfulness courses, outdoor learning and the arts.